Openly Racist And Convicted Murderer John William King Set To Be Executed

-John William King is a open racist who took the life of 49-year-old African American man James Byrd Jr. nearly 21 years ago.
+John William King is an open racist who took the life of the 49-year-old African American man James Byrd Jr. nearly 21 years ago.
 The method in which he murdered him was so despicable that many will never be able to forget this man’s name.
 On June 7, 1998, King captured Byrd in a secluded area of Jasper, Texas.
 He chained the man to the back of his truck and proceeded to drive down the road, dragging Byrd behind him for about three miles.
 For at least two of these miles, Byrd was still alive.
 Why did King choose Byrd as his victim in this unbelievably cruel crime?
 Prosecutors say it was because the man was black, according to NBC.

-King was 23-years-old at the time he committed a crime.
+King was 23-years-old at the time he committed the crime.
 His body is covered in highly offensive tattoos, many of which follow a theme of white supremacy and satanic ideology.
 One particular tattoo depicts an African American man with a noose around his neck.
 While King was first placed on death row for the murder of Byrd in 1999, he has never stopped proclaiming his innocence.

 When King is executed, he will be the forth inmate already this year to be put to death in the state of Texas.
 Texas leads the nation as the state that uses capital punishment the most frequently.
 King was among three men who were involved in the Byrd case.
 Lawrence Russell Brewer was executed for his role in the murder in 2011.
 The last suspect was Shawn Allen Berry who was sentenced to life in prison.